ExocoreNetwork/exocore-contracts/docs/reward-vault.md

    a.
 Transfers the specified amount of tokens from the depositor to itself.
    b.
 Increases the total deposited rewards for the specified token and AVS in the `totalDepositedRewards` mapping.
    c.
 Emits a `RewardDeposited` event.
-3. Gateway sends a message to the Exocore chain to account for the deposited rewards.
+3. Gateway sends a message to Imuachain to account for the deposited rewards.
-4. Exocore chain processes the request and emits a `RewardOperationResult` event to indicate the result of the submission.
+4. Imuachain processes the request and emits a `RewardOperationResult` event to indicate the result of the submission.

 ### 4.2.
 Reward Distribution and Accounting

-1. Exocore chain handles the distribution and accounting of rewards to stakers based on their staking activities and the rewards submitted.
+1. Imuachain handles the distribution and accounting of rewards to stakers based on their staking activities and the rewards submitted.
-2. Exocore chain maintains the record of each staker's earned rewards.
+2. Imuachain maintains the record of each staker's earned rewards.

 ### 4.3.
 Reward Claiming and Withdrawal

-1. Staker calls `claimRewardFromExocore` on the Gateway.
+1. Staker calls `claimRewardFromImuachain` on the Gateway.
-2. Gateway sends a claim request to the Exocore chain.
+2. Gateway sends a claim request to Imuachain.
-3. Exocore chain verifies the request and sends a response back to the Gateway, emitting a `RewardOperation` event.
+3. Imuachain verifies the request and sends a response back to the Gateway, emitting a `RewardOperation` event.
 4. If the claim is approved, Gateway calls RewardVault's `unlockReward`, which:
    a.
 Increases the staker's withdrawable balance for the specified token.
    b.
 Emits a `RewardUnlocked` event.